What’s your “conversion” story? How did you come to eat real, traditional food, and how long ago did that happen?

 Now, it’s your turn!

 Your weekly meal plan could be as simple as just a list with days of the week and what you’re feeding your household for each day — breakfast, lunch, dinner, and hopefully even a few snacks or dessert thrown in there.
 Or you could get fancy, and submit an image from your meal calendar, or a spreadsheet, or whatever.
 We just wanna know what you eat!
+Oh and pictures are great too, if you have any you’d like to share.

 (What’s in it for me?)